Libraries & Resources

 Museums and Other Sources

 The National Museums of Northern Ireland (NMNI) offer more visual and object-based forms of learning.
 Of most note are the collections of materials held in the Local History sections of the Ulster Museum in Belfast and the Ulster Folk and Transport Museum at Cultra, outside Holywood.
 The Mellon Centre for Migration Studies is located on the Ulster-American Folk Park site in Omagh, County Tyrone (part of NMNI) and the specialist reference library is open to the public for research.
-They are a leading international institution for the study of human migration focusing on the peoples of Ireland worldwide in partnership with the Ulster-American Folk Park.
+It is a leading international institution for the study of human migration focusing on the peoples of Ireland worldwide in partnership with the Ulster-American Folk Park.

 A very comprehensive guide to Research and Special Collections available locally are listed on the RASCAL website.
 RASCAL is a new electronic gateway to research resources in Northern Ireland.
 You can use this web-site to search and browse information about the wide range of research and special collections held in libraries, museums and archives across the region.